replicatedhq/kots/design/scheduled-update-check.md

 1. The api will get the configuration values from the database.
 2. If the feature is enabled, start a cron job schedule which runs every X period of time.
 3. Use the same logic from the update check request to check for updates for each application.
-4. The update check request logic already creates new versions automatically if there are updates available.
+4. The update check request logic already creates new versions automatically if there are updates available, and handles the scenario if multiple requests have been made to check for updates.

 To configure these options: